-Discover the Flyway In-class activities bring the wetlands to you.
-Based on our Discover the Flyway Field Trip program, these activities provide hands-on, inquiry-based outdoor science for 1st through 12th grade classrooms.
+Discover the Flyway In-class Activities bring the wetlands to you.
+Based on Discover the Flyway Field Trip activities, In-class Activities provide hands-on, inquiry-based science and social science for 1st through 12th grade students.

 Grade Level In-class Activity Options

 |Program Name||Grade Levels||Program Length||Activity #1||Activity #2|